Salesforce Success Story: 3X ROI Within 12 Months

 2. Customization Should Balance Simplicity

-While customization added value, excessive complexity was avoided to ensure usability.
+While customisation added value, excessive complexity was avoided to ensure usability.

 3. Training Must Be Ongoing